-Let me tell you about a story of Regulus who encountered a large serpent during the First Punic War.
+Let me tell you about the story of Regulus who encountered a large serpent during the First Punic War.

 You must have been familiar with the apocryphal Hausa history of a snake (Sarki) at the Kusugu well in Daura which terrorised the citizens before it was slain by Bayyajida, a prince of Baghdad, who married Queen Daurama to establish the seven Hausa states.